 Welcome Message from the Program DirectorWelcome to Hackensack University Medical Center’s Pulmonary and Critical Care Fellowship.

 Thank you for your interest in the Pulmonary and Critical Care Medicine fellowship program here at Hackensack University Medical Center.
-This is a very exciting time for us as we start this unique program.
 We have a long history of training excellent practitioners as a site for rotating fellows.
-Our growing Pulmonary and Critical Care Medicine offers a comprehensive and robust training program.

 Hackensack University Medical Center (HUMC) is a major 775 bed academic institution serving a large and diverse population.
 It is the tertiary referral center for an 18 hospital health care system.
 We have a strong academic foundation with our own Hackensack Meridian School of Medicine, as well as medicine and surgery residencies and a growing list of fellowships.
 Our division has an amazing group of core faculty with a strong commitment to education and dedication to the success of our fellows.

 We have an opportunity to train fellows at the highest level in both pulmonary and critical care medicine.
 Some highlights of our critical care program include an advanced airway training course.
 This course is essential as all intubations of critically ill patients are performed by our intensivists.
 We also have a comprehensive training program using our state of the art simulation lab with emphasis on leading codes, RRTs, and managing various dynamic clinical challenges.
 We also provide a comprehensive advanced ultrasound and echo course which is followed by ongoing feedback on image acquisition and interpretation of studies performed by our fellows.
 Additionally, we continue to advance our ECMO program.
 All vvECMO cases are now being managed in our MICU, which is another great learning opportunity for our fellows.